Choosing the Right Type of Web Hosting

 What Is Cloud Hosting?

-Cloud hosting doesn’t take place on one physical server, it happens over a number of connected servers that form together to make up “the cloud.”
-That means a website that uses cloud hosting is never dependent on one server.
+Cloud hosting doesn’t take place on one physical server.
+Instead, it happens over connected servers that link together to make up “the cloud.”
+That means a website that uses cloud hosting is never dependent on just one server.

-By now, most of us use services that employ cloud technology frequently, such as Dropbox or Google Drive.
-So even if you don’t understand all the details of how it works, the concept behind cloud hosting probably doesn’t seem that inaccessible.
+By now, most of us use services that use cloud technology, like Dropbox or Google Drive.
+So even if you don’t understand all the details of how it works, the concept behind cloud hosting is probably familiar.

 In pool terms…